Waldemar Haffkine: Anti-plague vaccine

-"Unlike tetanus or diphtheria, which were quickly neutralized by effective vaccines by the 1920s, the immunological aspects of bubonic plague proved to be much more daunting."
 In October 1896, an epidemic of bubonic plague struck Bombay and the government asked Haffkine to help.
-He embarked upon the development of a vaccine in a makeshift laboratory in a corridor of Grant Medical College.
-In three months of persistent work (one of his assistants experienced a nervous breakdown; two others quit), a form for human trials was ready and on 10 January 1897 Haffkine tested it on himself.
-"Haffkine's vaccine used a small amount of the bacteria to produce an immune reaction."
+He embarked upon the development of a vaccine in a makeshift laboratory in a corridor of Grant Medical College in Bombay.
+In three months of persistent work (one of his assistants experienced a nervous breakdown; two others quit), a form for human trials was ready.

+Haffkine was the first to prepare a vaccine for human prophylaxis by killing virulent culture by heat at 60 °C. "Haffkine's vaccine used a small amount of the bacteria to produce an immune reaction."

+On 10 January 1897, Haffkine tested the vaccine on himself.
 After these results were announced to the authorities, volunteers at the Byculla jail were inoculated and survived the epidemics, while seven inmates of the control group died.

 "Like others of these early vaccines, the Haffkine formulation had nasty side effects, and did not provide complete protection, though it was said to have reduced risk by up to 50 percent."
+The major limitation of his vaccine was the lack of activity against pulmonary forms of plague.
+"Unlike tetanus or diphtheria, which were quickly neutralized by effective vaccines by the 1920s, the immunological aspects of bubonic plague proved to be much more daunting."

 Despite Haffkine's successes, some officials still primarily insisted on methods based on sanitarianism: washing homes by fire hose with lime, herding affected and suspected persons into camps and hospitals, and restricting travel.

 Even though official Russia was still unsympathetic to his research, Haffkine's Russian colleagues, doctors V. K. Vysokovich and D. K. Zabolotny, visited him in Bombay.
 During the 1898 cholera outbreak in the Russian Empire, the vaccine called "лимфа Хавкина" ("limfa Havkina", Havkin's lymph) saved thousands of lives across the empire.

-By the turn of the 20th century, the number of inoculees in India alone reached four million and Haffkine was appointed the Director of the Plague Laboratory in Bombay (now called Haffkine Institute).
+By the turn of the 20th century, the number of plague vaccine recipients in India alone reached four million and Haffkine was appointed the Director of the Plague Laboratory in Bombay (now called Haffkine Institute).
 In 1900, he was awarded the Cameron Prize for Therapeutics of the University of Edinburgh.

-Haffkine was the first to prepare a vaccine for human prophylaxis by killing virulent culture by heat at 60 °C. The major limit of his vaccine was the lack of activity against pulmonary forms of plague.